Saffron – Crocus Sativus

 Iran is the largest saffron growing country in the world.

 It is told that the best saffron is found in Kashmir because it is grown in high altitudes.
-Kashmir is not a huge exporter of saffron; they grow it mostly for their own use.
+Kashmir is not a huge exporter; they grow it mostly for their own use.

-Saffron is not a spice one would eat raw.
+This is not a spice one would eat raw.
 Raw saffron does not have a pleasant taste.
 It is quite bitter.
-Saffron needs heat to bring out the exclusive aroma.
-Saffron can easily be dissolved in water or milk.
+Heat is needed to bring out the exclusive aroma.
+It can easily be dissolved in water or milk.

 Saffron will take seafood dishes to high levels.
-A little saffron in your homemade fish sauce will do wonders.
+A little dash in your homemade fish sauce will do wonders.

 Cook your sauce with a little white wine and cream as well and your taste buds will be in heaven.

-Saffron is often used in baking.
-In Scandinavia (especially in Sweden) saffron is used when making the special saffron buns called “Lussekatter”.
+This exquisite spice is often used in baking.
+In Scandinavia (especially in Sweden) the spice is used when making the special saffron buns called “Lussekatter”.
 These are traditionally served every December 13th when celebrating St. Lucia.
 They taste wonderful; highly recommended.

 On the side note it has been reported that some Scandinavians “cheat” and use turmeric instead of saffron.

 Warning: Too much saffron can be lethal.
 Consuming 7-8 grams of saffron is enough to kill you.
-Most recipes require only one gram of saffron which is perfectly safe.
+Most recipes require only one gram which is perfectly safe.

 Saffron reduces blood pressure.